Mounika-Routhu/Technical-stuff/Interview questions/JS theory.md

 printHobbies.call(employee, 'react', 'JS') // Mounika has following skills: react, JS
 ```
-4. **Apply:** Like call(), but takes **optional** arguments as an array(array-like objects) & It spreads that array into individual arguments when calling the function.
+5.**Apply:** Like call(), but takes **optional** arguments as an array(array-like objects) & It spreads that array into individual arguments when calling the function.
 So your function should use rest parameters to gather those args into an array.
    1. Useful when arguments are already in an array or when we don't know no. of arguments expected.
    2. **array-like objects** -> objects which have length & indices but not an array eg: aruguments for a function doesn't have array methods like push, pop etc & Array.isArray(aruguments) // false